kellywanglu/cs6140/README.md

 ## Grading
+Each assignment or report, both electronic copy and hard copy, is due at the beginning of class on the corresponding due date.
+Hard copies are submitted in class.
+Assignment or report turned in late will be charged 10 points (out of 100 points) off for each late day (i.e. 24 hours).
+Each student has a budget of 5 days throughout the semester before a late penalty is applied.
+You may want to use it wisely, e.g. save for emergencies.

+Grades will be determined based on three assignments, one course project, one open-book exam, and participation:

 * Assignments (30%): three assignments, each of 10%
 * Project (35%): team of 1 to 3 students, reports (5%+10%+10%), final presentation (10%)